ldfxxx404/SwayWM-dotfiles/README.md

 # SwayWM-dotfiles
 1. Rename "user" with your username in configuration file.
-2. Move 9.png to /home/user/Pictures
+2. Move .png file to /home/user/Pictures

 ---